“How dull it is to pause, to make an end,Alfred Lord Tennyson, Ulysses

 Gentle Reader may be unaware, but there can be no doubt that harsh words not only hurt the tender feelings of quality tools, but can directly damage them.
 How do I know that rude language offends steel tools, you say?
 Well, I have ears don’t I?
 In addition, over the years I learned a thing or two from professional Japanese sword sharpeners and evaluators, who are even more obsessed with rust than your paranoid humble servant, no doubt because of the high financial and historical costs of corrosion in rare and expensive antique weapons.

 With the gift to the entire world of the Wuhan Flu from Dr. Anthony Fauci (aka Mr. Science) and his Chinese research team, we have all become more aware of the human tendency to constantly spew droplets of bodily fluids, often containing nasty bugs, into the air around us sometimes with unpleasant consequences.
-A handsaw can’t catch the Commie Flu, but fine droplets may find their way to the steel surface when we talk to them or around them.
+A handsaw can’t catch the Wu-Fau Flu, but fine droplets may find their way to the steel surface when we talk to them or around them.
 Corrosion ensues.

 I am not exaggerating the cumulative long-term damage fingerprints and moisture droplets expelled from human mouths and noses cause to steel objects.
 Any museum curator can confirm.

 Tools deserve respect.
 Perhaps I’m superstitious, but I’m convinced that if we avoid rudely smearing salty sweat or spraying globs of spittle that would cause our tools to turn red and go away, they in turn will be less inclined to cause us to leak red sticky stuff.
 Some tools are vindictive if offended, donchano, and many of them can bite.

 Corrosion Prevention: Storage